This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 However, certain nutrients play an important role in your body’s testosterone production.
 Thus, certain foods can act as natural testosterone boosters (or help to produce it more efficiently), or they can benefit other areas of your body that play a role in your testosterone production.

-So while it’s not always a direct cause-and-effect relationship (in the way that taking a Vitamin C supplement might boost your Vitamin C levels), adding these foods to your nutritional plan can still have a significant impact.
+So while it’s not always a direct cause-and-effect relationship (in the way that taking a Vitamin C supplement might boost your Vitamin C levels), adding these foods to increase testosterone your overall nutritional plan can still have a significant impact.

 Let’s start with pomegranate, since we used that as an example above.